PopovEvgeniy/sdcopy/readme.txt

 The start offset is an optional argument.
 The start offset is the first byte by default.

 The last argument is the end offset.
 It is an unsigned decimal value.
-End offset is an optional argument.
+The end offset is an optional argument.
 It is equal to the input file size by default.

 Exit codes

-0: Operation was successfully completed.
+0: The operation was successfully completed.
 1: Can't open the input file.
 2: Can't create or open the output file.
 3: Can't allocate memory.
 4: Can't decode an argument.
 5: An input file with zero length is not supported.
-6: Invalid offset.
+6: This offset is invalid!
-7: Invalid start offset!
-Minimal start offset: 1
+7: The start offset is invalid!
+The minimal start offset: 1
 8: Can't jump to the start offset.
 9: Can't read data.
 10: Can't write data.